mr-rsr/BMI-CALCULATOR/README.md

 ## Getting Started

 It is a BMI calculator.
-You have to enter your height and weight and you get your BMI.
+You have to enter your height and weight and then you will get your BMI.

 A few resources to get you started if this is your first Flutter project: